uzayr-iqbal-hamid/leetcode/README.md

 > This is a repository consisting of all the leetcode problems I have solved.

-> I am constantly learning fundamentals and core concepts to make my coding more efficient.
+> While my programs are not the best, I am constantly learning fundamentals and core concepts to make my coding more efficient.

 > You can always come to my repository for reference or help while tackling the problems on leetcode, for an extra point of perspective and approach.